 - Permanent disability.

-- Loss of consortium, which is a damage claimed on behalf of the injured person’s spouse for loss of physical intimacy or companionship that is frequently suffered after an individual incurs a serious injury.
+- Loss of consortium, which is damage claimed on behalf of the injured person’s spouse for loss of physical intimacy or companionship that is common after an individual incurs a severe injury.

 An experienced motorcycle accident attorney also works hard to push back on the pervasive belief that motorcycle riders deserve to suffer injuries because riding a motorcycle is “dangerous.”
-This mistaken belief, held by many in the general public, can affect an accident victim’s ability to recover the full amount of damages that are available to them.
-Trust an experienced motorcycle crash attorney to make sure it does not hurt your case.
+This mistaken belief, held by many in the general public, can affect an accident victim’s ability to recover all the damages available.
+Trust an experienced motorcycle crash attorney to ensure it does not hurt your case.

 To learn more about your legal right to recover the costs inflicted by a motorcycle crash that left you or a loved one injured, contact an experienced motorcycle accident injury lawyer today.